The School for Champions is an educational website that shows you how to achieve your dreams.

 Questions you may have are:

 This lesson will answer those questions.
-There is a mini-quiz near the end of the lesson.

 Trust

-Trust in another people has several meanings:
+Trust in another person has several meanings:

 1. Trust means that you feel that the person is honest and will not lie, cheat or steal from you.